Chapter 6 She Must Divorce

 Aria's heart clenched.
 Instinctively, she looked at Larry.

-As always, he offered no defense on her behalf.
-Instead, he pulled out a black card and handed it to the clerk.
+As expected, he offered no explanation and no defense on her behalf.
+Instead, he calmly took out a black card and handed it to the clerk.

 "We'll take the emerald necklace."